Ivanshamir/eloquent-notes/README.md

           ->orderBy('name')
           ->paginate();
 ```
-4. **Counting totals using conditional aggregates:** If we want to show aggreagation by different type of condition, we can use `case` in sql:
+4. **Calculating totals using conditional aggregates:** If we want to show aggreagation by different type of condition, we can use `case` in sql:
 ```
 SELECT
     count(case when status = 'Requested' then 1 end) AS requested,